sriramprog/Sriram-AVEC2019-Master-Thesis/README.md

 # Master's Thesis Code Repository
 ## EmoSense & Mood AI Project

+**Objective**: <br>
-**Objective**: This project advances Speech Emotion Recognition (SER) by developing a model that accurately identifies continuous emotional states—arousal, valence, and liking—from speech signals in real-world conditions.
+This project advances Speech Emotion Recognition (SER) by developing a model that accurately identifies continuous emotional states—arousal, valence, and liking—from speech signals in real-world conditions.
 It addresses the limitations of traditional SER models by focusing on noisy environments and reverberation, which are common in practical applications such as healthcare diagnostics and human-computer interaction (HCI).

 Permission of the script usage is attributed to the authors of the AVEC 2019 challenge [here](https://github.com/AudioVisualEmotionChallenge/AVEC2019).
 This repository which contains the files to the run the baseline audiovisual features extraction and baseline recognition systems.
 1. **Data Collection**: First, we gather relevant datasets from the AVEC 2019 challenge dataset [here](https://sites.google.com/view/avec2019/home).